zwbetz-gh/nightwatchjs-template/README.md

 # NightwatchJS Template

 [Nightwatch](https://nightwatchjs.org/) is a fun, robust end-to-end testing framework.
-As with any popular framework, inevitably there are many opinions of how things should be organized, and what you should or should not do.
+As with any popular framework, inevitably there are opinions of how things should be organized, and what you should or should not do.

 This repo is a distillation of personal lessons learned, providing a template to jump start your own end-to-end testing project.
 It comes with sensible defaults, but you can configure it however you like.